US laundromat market, mapped

 Card and mobile payment systems

-CCI, ESD, Card Concepts, Setomatic, ShinePay, and the app-based payment platforms selling the upgrade off a quarter slot.
+CCI, ESD, Card Concepts, Setomatic, ShinePay, and the app-based platforms selling the upgrade off a quarter slot.
 Most operators still take coins.
 That number is dropping fast.
+The buyer is always the site owner, not corporate.

 Management and remote-monitoring software